GerardWassink/SCEPSIS/doc/Langdef.md

 #### Mnemonic
 A more or less recognisable acronim for your instruction, for example I2M, which we saw as an example, meaning '*Input To Memory*'.

+#### Operand
+Operand is a placeholder for documentary purposes, just an indication that there must be an operand when coding this instruction.

-#### Microcode steps
+#### Microcode step
-Microcode steps are two or more combinations of control signals.
-Microcode steps may contain a number of control signals.
-Each microcode step is seperated from the next one by a dash or minus sign.
+Microcodestep is a combination of two or more control signals.
+Each microcode step is seperated from the next one by a dash (minus sign).
 As you can see in the example below (that [we used earlier](./Example.md)) We see:

 - OpCode is 30 (hexadecimal)
 - Mnemonic is 'I2M'